 Table of Contents

-Carboxylic acids are considered weak acids as they can donate an H+ to a small extent.
-When a proton is eliminated from the OH group of the compound, the electrons in the remaining –COO– group exhibit resonance, causing a slight stabilization of the resulting anion.
+Carboxylic acids are considered weak acids as they can donate a proton (H+), to a small extent.
+When a proton is eliminated from the –OH group of the compound, the electrons in the remaining –COO– group exhibit resonance, causing a slight stabilization of the resulting anion.

-The simple way of naming carboxylic acids is by counting the number of carbons in the longest continuous chains that include the carboxyl carbon.
-The ‘e’ in the alkane or alkene name corresponding to that number of carbon is then replaced with –oic acid.
+The simple way of naming carboxylic acids is by counting the number of carbons in the longest continuous chain that includes the carboxyl carbon.
+The –e in the alkane or alkene name corresponding to the identified number of carbons is then replaced with –oic acid.
 The table below shows some of the common carboxylic acids with their systematic names.

 Table 1: Examples of carboxylic acids and their systematic names